LevyHe/PyUds/README.md

 # PyUds
 Used Python to do diagnostic test, and genertae the html test report.

+## Uds Command
+This supported run the diagnostic command,
+By running 'python pcan.py uds', then you can do input the diagnostic command like  "3e 00"

 ## Depends
 1. mako
 2. pywin32